diogocarasco/curotec/README.md

 * **TechnicalDebtService**:
   A service class that scans the codebase for technical debt, including missing tests, code duplication, and other quality issues.
+  Note: To maintain application performance, this scan can be improved to run asynchronously via a Laravel Artisan Command (php artisan debt:scan) and persists the results to a database table, allowing the API to serve the latest calculated metrics quickly.
 * **Metrics**:

   * Total number of debt items.